LIAM MCNAMARA

 Department for Continuing Education, University of Oxford

 Liam is happy to supervise doctoral (DPhil) research on the Ashmolean’s collections from ancient Egypt and Sudan, especially within his specialism on the Predynastic and Early Dynastic Periods, as well as other topics in the art, archaeology and material culture of the region.
-For a list of potential D.Phil. research projects based on the Ashmolean collections, see here [LINK].
+For a list of potential D.Phil. research projects based on the Ashmolean collections, please contact the Department of Antiquities.

 Liam also supervises undergraduate (BA) and postgraduate (MSt; MPhil) extended essays and dissertations in his areas of expertise and/or with a particular focus on the Ashmolean’s collections.